LAZ-695: DAZ-695 (2004-2010)

 After the DAZ bus manufacturer became a subsidiary of the LAZ organization in 2002, the production of the N, D and NG modifications were relocated there and continued until 2011.
 In the last year of production, the factory built the buses from leftover spare parts.
 Although made with obsolete technology, the buses were in great demand due to their low prices and proven construction.
 The few differences were the missing driver door on the left, the missing lateral mouldings, yellow handrails, and different brake components.

 The end of production

-After the fall of the Soviet Union, the LAZ factory loses its leading role as a bus manufacturer.
-In the 90th the production decreased.
-There were many new bus series to be used as the successor to the 695 model, like the LAZ-4202, but none could achieve its success, due to poor technical quality.
+After the fall of the Soviet Union, the LAZ factory lost its leading role as a bus manufacturer.
+In the 90s, production decreased.
+There were many new models to be used as the successor to the 695 model, like the LAZ-4202, but none could achieve its success, due to poor technical quality.
 The buses of the last production years are still in use in some Post-Soviet states.